1971 Chicago mayoral election: Nominations

 On their party's primary ballots on February 23, 1971, both candidates ran unopposed.
+45.72% of registered voters participated in the city's municipal primary elections.

 Democratic primary

 In December 1970, Daley, then 68 years old, announced he would seek a fifth term after much speculation by the public.
 In a press conference announcing his reelection campaign, Daley remarked: "This election won't be won by speeches.
 It will have to be won by hard, hard work."
-He won the Democratic primary on February 23, 1971 with about 375,000 votes, his lowest tally since 1959, but a figure nine times that of Friedman's primary tally.
+He won the Democratic primary on February 23, 1971, with about 375,000 votes, his lowest tally since 1959, but a figure nine times that of Friedman's primary tally.

 Republican primary

-Richard Friedman, a 41-year-old independent Democrat running as a Republican, was an attorney and former executive director of the watchdog organization, Better Government Association.
+Richard Friedman, a 41-year-old independent Democrat running as a Republican, was an attorney and former executive director of the watchdog organization Better Government Association.
 Friedman was endorsed by the Rev. Jesse Jackson.